mjhea0/socialsql/sql.md

 ## SQL

-    DELETE FROM sqlsocial_producer WHERE name = 'Ricky Rangles';
+    DELETE FROM socialsql_producer WHERE name = 'Ricky Rangles';
-    DELETE FROM sqlsocial_artist WHERE genre = 'Rock';
+    DELETE FROM socialsql_artist WHERE genre = 'Rock';

 ## Django ORM